typia.assert() โ throw on the first invalid field

 /**

-* The name of the typia method that threw this error.
+* Name of the typia method that threw this error.

 *